OCSYT/SlimeTora/README.md

 # SlimeTora
-## The rewrite is almost complete and v1.0.0 will be released soon along with a video.
-Thanks for the support!
-You'll find full releases on the parent repo when released: https://github.com/OCSYT/SlimeTora
-A program that connects the HaritoraX Wireless trackers to the [SlimeVR server](https://docs.slimevr.dev/server/index.html), supporting `Bluetooth` and the `GX(6/2)` communication dongles.
+A program that connects the HaritoraX trackers to the [SlimeVR server](https://docs.slimevr.dev/server/index.html), currently supporting the `HaritoraX Wireless` with other trackers coming soon.
+Supports `Bluetooth` and the `GX(6/2)` communication dongles.

-This fork rewrites improves on the stability and performance of the app by rewriting the entire program from scratch; frontend and backend.

 </div>